 CHICAGO — Chapter 11 debtor Oakfabco Inc. has reached a settlement with the last remaining insurers challenging the company’s reorganization efforts that will provide $2.65 million more in funding for an asbestos trust than a previous settlement amount, according to a notice of successful mediation the debtor filed Oct.
 3 in Illinois federal bankruptcy court (In re: Oakfabco, Inc., No. 15-27062, N.D.
 Ill.
 Bkcy.).

 NEW YORK — Only 389 asbestos claimants out of the more than 4,000 claims that the Thorpe Trust seeks indemnification for from the Manville Trust have not already received settlements from both trusts, the Manville Trust reported Oct.
 22 to a New York federal bankruptcy judge in the two trusts’ dispute over the indemnification claims (Manville Personal Injury Settlement Trust v.
 Thorpe Insulation Company Asbestos Settlement Trust, No. 1:17-ap-1186, S.D.
 N.Y.
 Bkcy.).

-PHILADELPHIA — A federal bankruptcy court did not abuse its discretion in placing limits on how Ford Motor Co. and Honeywell International Inc. can use asbestos claimants’ information from nine bankruptcy trusts, the committees that oversee the trusts tell the Third Circuit U.S. Court of Appeals in a Sept.
-21 appellee brief (In re: AC&S, Inc., et al., No. 18-1951, 3rd Cir.).
+PHILADELPHIA — The Third Circuit U.S. Court of Appeals must reverse rulings placing limits on how Ford Motor Co. and Honeywell International Inc. can use asbestos claimants’ information from nine bankruptcy trusts and remand with instructions to grant them “full access” to the data to use as they wish, the companies argue in an Oct.
+5 brief on appeal (In re: AC&S, Inc., et al., No. 18-1951, 3rd Cir.).